 Students in the ROTC program may be granted credit for some military science courses, which can be used to fulfill general education degree requirements.
 ROTC courses are taken without charge.

-Classes introduce cadets to military customs, courtesies, and traditions plus military history and Army organization.
-Classes are held either two or three times a week.
+Classes introduce cadets to military customs, courtesies, and traditions as well as military history and Army organization.
+Classes for freshmen and sophomore students are held once a week, while junior and senior classes are held either two or three times a week.

 Leadership labs provide a performance oriented learning environment in which cadets receive practical hands on training opportunities to apply subjects from the classroom to the field.
 Labs are designed and supervised by ROTC instructors and administered by senior Army ROTC cadets.
 Leadership labs are once a week and have a duration of two hours.